 |

-Of course, financial cost-benefit calculations and the risk of miscarriage as a result of
+Of course, financial cost-benefit calculations and the risk of miscarriage as a

-amniocentesis are taken into account.
+result of amniocentesis are taken into account.

-The medical indications for undergoing amniocentesis are similar throughout the western world.
+The medical indications for undergoing amniocentesis are similar throughout the

-Twenty years from now, it may well be possible to check for the entire spectrum of diseases with high
+western world.
+Twenty years from now, it may well be possible to check for the entire

-reliability and at a relatively low price.
+spectrum of diseases with high reliability and at a relatively low price.

-Notwithstanding this, the current feeling is that amniocentesis for chromosome analysis is important to
+Notwithstanding this, the current feeling is that amniocentesis for chromosome analysis

-Twenty-four percent of all pregnancies in these classes undergo amniocentesis, and a large proportion of
+world.
+Twenty-four percent of all pregnancies in these classes undergo amniocentesis,

-The test also allows for the detection of less severe chromosomal problems (from the point of view of
+the detection of less severe chromosomal problems (from the point of view of expression

+pregnancy is 1:400.
 This risk further increases with maternal age, reaching 1:100 over the age of 35.

 |